Majadey4u/sorting-and-searching/README.md

-This is an algorithm using java script for famous sorting and searching.
+This is an algorithm using java script for famous sorting and searching, with a function